-The escapement is a key component of an antique watch moment.
+The escapement is a key component of an antique watch movement.
 It controls the transmission of power from the gear train into a series of impulses that are passed to the balance wheel.
 The ticking sound you hear when holding a watch to your ear is from the escapement.
 The sound is generated when the pallet fork locks and unlocks with the escape wheel at each vibration of the balance wheel.
 I’m not sure why, but I have noticed that the ticking on an antique timepiece tends to be a lot louder than a modern mechanical watch.

 In around 1750 the English horologist, named Thomas Mudge, first invented the lever escapement at his workshop in London.
-There are a number of different types of escapement, but for the purpose of this article, we are going to discuss the Swiss lever movement that evolved from Mudge’s original invention.
+There are a number of different types of escapement.
+However, for the purpose of this article, we are going to discuss the Swiss lever movement that evolved from Mudge’s original invention.
 The Swiss lever movement appeared in the mid-19th century and is still used in the majority of mechanical watches today.
 The English lever escapement, is slightly different, as it changes the positioning of the wheels.
 Whereas the balance wheel, lever and escape wheel are in a straight line in a Swiss lever design, with the English lever they form a 90-degree angle.

 The escape wheel pinion meshes with the fourth wheel of the gear train, which supplies power to it from the mainspring.
 The escape wheel has 15 teeth and is constructed of steel.
-The rotation of the escape wheel is controlled by the pallet jewels which sit on the left and right sides of the pallet fork.
+The rotation of the escape wheel is controlled by the pallet jewels.
+These sit on the left and right sides of the pallet fork.
 The pallet jewels are adhered to the pallet fork by shellac.
 The escape wheel has specially shaped teeth designed to interact with the two pallet jewels.

 At the end of the pallet is a lever, which has a fork designed to receive the ruby impulse pin of the balance roller which is fixed to the balance wheel shaft.
 The balance wheel is returned towards its static centre position by an attached balance spring.
 The lever is mounted on a shaft and is free to move between two fixed banking pins.